ChristelleGan/JingGan.github.io/README.md

 Jing Gan

-Education:CUNY Tech Prep, Data Science Cohort 9, Class of 2024
+Education: CUNY Tech Prep, Data Science Cohort 9, Class of 2024
            City University of New York,  College of Staten  Island

 Break Through Tech AI New York at Cornell Tech, New York, NY						       Aug 2023
 Certificate in Machine Learning / AI